sombriks/sample-testcontainers/README.md

 ## Conclusion

-Now that your boundaries got extended your confidence on the code grows more and more.
+Now that your boundaries got extended, your confidence on the code grows more and more.
 It does what it's supposed to do.
 It saves and list the expected content.
 It works*.
+As far as the tests can tell.

+The complete source code can be found here.

+Happy hacking!